jaytimm/pubmedtk/README.md

 ### Affiliations

 The `pmed_get_affiliations` function extracts author and author affiliation information from PubMed records.
+This is functionally the same call as `pmed_get_records2` – presented here as an independent function for simplicity in output.

 ``` r
 pubmedr::pmed_get_affiliations(pmids = med_cannabis_df0$pmid) |>